• Ticket Fines and Penalties in Iowa

 Drivers with graduated driver’s licenses (the instruction permits and intermediate licenses that come before a full driver’s license) must maintain crash- and violation-free periods before they can move on to the next license.

-• Instruction Permit: Stay crash- and violation-free for six months before moving on to the intermediate license.
+• Instruction Permit: Stay crash- and violation-free for 6 months before moving on to the intermediate license.

-• Intermediate License: Stay crash- and violation-free for 12 months before moving on to the intermediate license.
+• Intermediate License: Stay crash- and violation-free for 12 months before moving on to a full license.

 Penalties for Iowa Commercial Drivers

-CDL drivers must notify their employers within 30 days of receiving their citations.
+CDL drivers must notify their employers within 30 days of being convicted of a citations.

 The following are federally mandated CDL driver penalties from the Federal Motor Carrier Safety Administration (FMCSA):